California school shooting suspect described as quiet, smart

 “He just seemed like one of those regular kids,” Fitzpatrick said.

-The boy’s father died two years ago when he was a freshman, according to an online obituary that said he worked for a health care company for 33 years as a field service engineer and “loved big game hunting and fishing of all kinds.”
+The boy’s father died two years ago, according to an online obituary, which said he worked for a health care company for 33 years as a field service engineer and “loved big game hunting and fishing of all kinds.”

 Authorities were questioning her Thursday, searching for an explanation like so many others.